-The Northern Wine School is a WSET Certified Wine Educator (with a 100% pass rate) as well as an Approved Instructor for the Wine Scholar Guild.
+The Northern Wine School is a WSET Certified Wine Educator (with a 100% pass rate in Levels 1 & 2), as well as an Approved Instructor for the Wine Scholar Guild.
 We are also a Certified Sake Educator, an official Champagne Educator, and an official Sherry Educator.

 Getting your qualifications can be a real boost to your career.
 (Or, let’s be honest: your ego – it’s a great thing to boast about!)
 It’s also a great way to learn more about something you love.
 We offer a really flexible approach to learning as well as serious support to help you achieve success.